BrawlRoles/Docs/commands/administration/verificationlog.md

 ##Description

-With this command you can set a channel in your Discord Server where Brawl-Roles is logging everything into about the verification save a success in Brawl Stars in our database.
-Availiable successes can be ``3vs3``, ``duo``
+With this command you can set a channel in your Discord Server where Brawl-Roles is logging everything into.

 ##Usage